mapauley/CleaningData/README.md

     columns with “mean()” and “std()” are selected.
 For the Y files, activity numbers are converted to activity names.

--   Merges the data frames for training and testing subjects into single frames.
+-   Merges the data frames for training and testing subjects into individual frames.

 -   Merges the two data frames resulting from the previous step into a single frame.